 Private TVET Colleges / FET Colleges

 There are many accredited private colleges offering high-quality courses.
-Because you are their customer, they must try harder than the Public colleges!
+Since you are their customer, they must try harder than the Public colleges!

 Here is a list of private distance learning colleges.